projecte-aina/oTranscribe-plus/README.md

 - Run `make build_prod` to compile the `dist` folder

 For a sourcemap and 'watch-for-changes', run `make build_dev`.

+### Usage and compilation (Extended version)

+Code lives in `src` folder.
+There you will find the raw JavaScript and CSS files.
+Before you start expanding them you need to be using Node version 12 and have requirements already installed.
+Then, for compiling the code, obtaining a sourcemap, and 'watch-for-changes', run `make build_dev`.

+`dist` folder will be filled with the end result of oTranscribe+ files and folders.
+You can emulate the access by a remote browser launching on that location the next Python command: `python3 -m http.server`.
+Having run this, you will be able to access with your browser to your local port 8000, where oTranscribe+ should be served.

 ### OTR file format